A film that demands repeated viewings almost certainly rests upon a strong structural foundation.

 A masterpiece of love, wit and the human condition, her engages the mind as it warms the heart.

 The strength of her lies in the sophistication of its argument.
-Not content to simply labor under the typical narrative pretenses of Obtaining the Gold (The Treasure of the Sierra Madre) or Understanding the Motives of a Serial Killer (Scream), her examines the concerns of self and self-loathing involved in Conceptualizing Our Relationships with Technology (Overall Story Concern: Conceptualizing).
+Not content to simply labor under the typical narrative pretenses of Obtaining the Gold (The Treasure of the Sierra Madre) or Understanding the Motives of a Serial Killer (Scream), her examines the concerns of self and self-loathing involved in Conceptualizing Our Relationships with Technology (Objective Story Concern of Conceptualizing).
 How does our concept of ourselves conflict with reality and where does our imagination--bolstered by these advances--get the best of us?
 Most importantly, how do we go about resolving our identities, whether flesh or digital, as we set about this Brave New World?

 It's one thing to see a problem objectively, and another to experience it subjectively.
 Great stories offer both objective and subjective views simultaneously--a chance to see what and to feel how.
 By taking this approach, her becomes more than entertainment, it becomes meaningful.